Midnordic/music-master/content/_index.en.md

 # Hero Section
 hero:
   title: "Become a Music Master!"
-  subtitle: "**Music Master** is a powerful audio tool that puts sound in your hands and unleashes your creativity.
-Built for Game Masters, it lets you craft **dynamic, event-driven soundscapes** that react to your story.
+  subtitle: "**Music Master** is a powerful audio tool that puts sound in your hands and unleashes your creativity.<br/><br/>Built for Game Masters, it lets you craft **dynamic, event-driven soundscapes** that react to your story.
 Layer tracks, automate fades, and trigger cinematic moments - all with a click."
   cta_text: "Join the Beta"
   showcase_image: "images/showcase.png"
   showcase_alt: "Music Master Showcase"